oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/create-structured-process-app/create-structured-process-app.md

 -	List of parameters to pass to operations
 - Security Type (Basic Auth, OAuth 2.0 etc)

-In this scenario you will configure a connector to get list of countries from a REST service and populate the values in **Select** form control as choice list based on a form event.
+In this scenario, you will configure a connector to get the list of countries from a REST service and populate the values in **Select** form control as choice list based on a form event.
 You will modify the **Travel Request Form** to incorporate the changes.

 ### Create a Version
 Before starting of with the new changes it is a good practice to version your application.